dayvidwhy/dayvidwhy.github.io/_posts/2021-09-04-serving-jekyll-sites-offline.markdown

 ```

 The install step inserts these resources into the browsers cache and subsequent loads of these resources intercepted by the service worker will use the cached asset over reaching out to the network, so the site will start working offline.

+# Wrapping up
+This is just a short demonstration of how you can make use of the liquid templating made available to build out the resources to cache dynamically for a Jekyll site.
+As more posts get added to the blog they'll automatically become part of the cached list of assets without manual work keeping the service worker up to date.